 With the uncertainties surrounding Brexit the success of Lloyd's Brussels has been positive and it has proved to be a useful platform allowing Lloyd's to defend its position on European business.
-In addition to the Lloyd's Brussels solution Syndicate 2010 was also able to avail of Lancashire Insurance Company Limited (LICL) based in Bermuda, although the vast majority of clients were willing to use either Syndicate or Lloyd's Brussels paper.
-Any business written by LICL via this arrangement has then been reinsured back into the Syndicate allowing it to retain the business.

 Agency and Syndicate auditor

 Pursuant to Section 14(2) of Schedule 1 of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, the auditor will be deemed to be reappointed and KPMG LLP will therefore continue in office.